cyrusdiego/VR-Bento-Arm/Notes.md

     - get constraints in oml
     - have arm move proerly using motor
     - mention PID controller modelling vs joint motor in unity

+**May 13**
+TODO for today:
+    - watch about hinge and motor
+    - Start constraints and read Rory's email regarding constrains and the motor functionality

+- PID C# scripts in downloads folder in case [link](http://www.technologicalutopia.com/servo.htm)

+- Figured out how to use motor / joints to create motor like controlls
+    - for joints, will need to use configurable joints to have the joints retain the displacement even when switdching between modes